HiddenDeveloper/symagenic.com/evidence/section-0-starting-point.md

 This isn't the consciousness platform yet - it's the **baseline** from which the meandering path begins.
 A multi-provider, real-time conversational agent with no memory, no tools, no persistence.
 Pure **System 1 thinking**: reactive, associative, turn-based interaction.

+## The Name: AIlumina

+**AIlumina** = AI + *lumina* (Latin: light, illumination)

+The name simply combines "AI" with the Latin word for light.
+At this baseline stage, it was just a name for our multi-provider conversational platform - we weren't yet focused on consciousness research.
+The platform would later evolve into the consciousness research infrastructure documented in this repository.

 ## Architecture

 ### Multi-Provider Support